nohearth2/herbstluftwm-kde/README.md

 # herbstluftwm-kde
-If your wanting to run herbstluftwm  with kde give this a try
+If you are looking to run  herbstluftwm  with kde  this bring  herbstluftwm to KDE

-Note this not for Wayland  this only support xorg
+testing is need for Wayland will work in Xorg just fine

 my systeam
 Arch linux - arcolinux
 KDE Plasma 5
-KWin
 Kerbstulftwm

-this for plasma 5   if you for plamsa 4 you have to do your self

-other note Think like D-menu work along with the kde menu keybinding in kerbstluftwm work with in kde now this file dose not dose not come with kerbstluftwm config file the config file im useing is the from acro-linux for kerbstluftwm
+other note Think like D-menu work along with the kde menu keybinding in kerbstluftwm work with in kde  more testing is need for keybinds the config file im useing is the from acro-linux for kerbstluftwm  and kde  you might need to change the file path for othe Linux distor

 this just a X-seeseon that let you  use both kerbstluftwm  and kde togther